diatsilva007/Site-MarioBros.movie/README.md

 ## 💻 Projeto

-Este projeto é uma landing page do site baseado no filme **The Super Mario Bros**.
+Este projeto é uma landing page do site do filme **The Super Mario Bros**.

 ## 🚀 Tecnologias